dnl-jst/eat-my-spam-wordpress/eat-my-spam/readme.txt

 == Description ==

 This plugin allows you to use the free EatMySpam public API to check your WordPress comments for spam.
+Tested with PHP7.

 == Installation ==